Health and Medication

 During your child’s time at Paston Ridings School, health checks are carried out by the Local Health Authority during your child's first and last year at School.

-Our School Nurse, Mrs Penny Pitcher, visits regularly and is available to give advice to parents regarding your children’s health.
+Our School Nurse, visits regularly and is available to give advice to parents regarding your children’s health.
 To book an appointment to see her regarding any concerns you may have, please contact the school office on 01733 762742.
-A short referral form will need to be completed and passed to Penny who will contact you regarding an appointment.
+A short referral form will need to be completed and one of the school nurse team will contact you regarding an appointment.

 Medical Conditions / Medication